-Pamela Cripp is a 64-year who postponed getting knee surgery for a decade.
+Pamela Cripps is a 64-year who postponed getting knee surgery for a decade.
 When her knee started to “clunk and grind,” her family doctor reviewed her x-ray and confirmed it was time for a total knee replacement.
 Within six months she had been assessed, paired with a surgeon and fitted with a new knee.

-Not too long ago, a patient like Ms. Cripp would have had to wait a year to 18 months.
+Not too long ago, a patient like Ms. Cripps would have had to wait a year to 18 months.
 But Queensway Carleton Hospital and its partners have rebuilt their surgical program with a view to reduce wait times and improve the patient experience.

 This new process funnels all referrals to a single location for triage.
 The patients are then referred to an assessment clinic at one of our hospital clinics – Cornwall, Montfort, QCH, The Ottawa Hospital or Pembroke – whichever is closest to their home where they’re assessed by specially-trained physiotherapists or nurses.
 Patients deemed appropriate candidates for surgery are given the opportunity to select their orthopedic surgeons based on both wait times and the location of the hospital, and educated on what to expect.
 This has cut wait times for assessments from one year to approximately one month, and cut wait times for surgery in half.